 Potato Head is a very famous Indonesian restaurant & bar which started off as a simple idea which gained popularity and is very hard to miss.
 It is surely a must see in the Island of Gods with it’s fine cuisine.
 Make sure to check out their website before you go.

 Ku De Ta is another famous beach bar since its arrival back in 2000, and it’s one of the top locations in Asia ever since and continues to blossom every year.
 The place has a unique architecture which catches everyone’s eye, and was initially meant to be a meeting place for the community.
-Check its dress code to make sure you don’t end up left outside.

 Also, like any good destination Bali has a few Gay Bars, the most popular being Mixwell.

 Seminyak is a luxury location filled with art galleries, shops, restaurants and bars.
 It’s also the boutique shopping of Bali.
 The starting location for any avid shopper is Jalan Laksmana.
 When you’re done shopping make sure to drop by any of the restaurants, they might be expensive for Bali standards but not on an international scale.
 And also even if they are hard to find there are a few budget stores which are worthy of checking in Seminyak.